CoderDojo-Content/Intermediate-HTML-CSS/en/relative-and-absolute-measurements.md

     background-color: white;
   }
  ```
- * If you don't give `article`s a width, they fill up all the space available, which is usually a good thing!
+ * If you don't give `section` elements a width, they fill up all the space available, which is usually a good thing!
 8. You should notice that the picture is much smaller now.
-That is because it is taking up 50% of the width of the `article` element instead of the `main` element (which is the width of the page).
+That is because it is taking up 50% of the width of the `section` element instead of the `article` element \(which is the width of the page\).
 9. Another **relative** unit of measurement is `em`, which is related to the size of your text.
 Add the following to your html file, outside of the article tags.
  ```
   <p class="funsize">A magical paragraph</p>